 Since then I actively try to add a personal touch to all of my business conversations as another way to let my clients know they matter.

-Responsible, organized, inquisitive.
+Responsible, organized, cheerful.

 People who are constantly innovating and are always looking for the new best way to do something.